awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-cwl.md

 }
 ```

-Also ensure that your role has a trust relationship that allows the flow logs service to assume the role:
+Also ensure that your role has a trust relationship that allows the flow logs service to assume the role\.

 ```
 {